bianchi-ed/discord.js-bot-model/README.md

 This is where you can get creative.
 In this template we are using the class SlashCommandBuilder to create our commands.
 Its a very nice way to implement new commands since the class provides various methods to customize and configure commands.
 You can find more about the SlashCommand class [in this link from discord.js docs](https://old.discordjs.dev/#/docs/builders/main/class/SlashCommandBuilder).

-**Important: Everytime you change or create a new command for your bot you should run the script **"deploy-commands.js"** to make sure your command will execute the most recent instruction.
-It is recommended to create a new script to deploy your commands globally.**
+**Important**: Everytime you change or create a new command for your bot you should run the script **"deploy-commands.js"** to make sure your command will execute the most recent instruction.
+It is recommended to create a new script to deploy your commands globally.

 Here is an example of a command to change the bot's current status on the discord server: